gnames/papers/devops-blog-2023/blog.md

 Kubernetes also has self-healing capabilities, so if the system itself experiences issues, it fixes them automatically.

 For over five years, we have utilized Kubernetes and Ansible, which have significantly streamlined the deployment of our services.
-This automated workflow has provided us with a flexible and user-friendly environment to make changes in our system, freeing up our time for projects development.
+This automated workflow has provided us with a flexible and user-friendly environment to make changes in our system, freeing up our time for projects' development.

 Our group generates exclusively Open Sourced projects, and for system software we also prefer such solutions.
 All described above tools are released as Open Source.